GeekInterrupted/Burger/README.md

 Each burger in the waiting area also has an Eat Me! button.
 When the user clicks it, the burger will move to the right side of the page.

-Your app will store every burger in a database, whether devoured or not.
+The app will store every burger in a database, whether devoured or not.